solarwinds/apm-python/README.md

     ./run_docker_dev.sh
    ```
   from within the `dev_tools` directory.
-* Inside the docker container, you can now build the agent with the provided Makefile.
+* Inside the docker container, you can now build the agent with the provided Makefile in the container's `dev_tools` directory.

 ### Install Agent from Source in Development Mode
 * Execute `make wrapper` inside the build container.
 This copies the C-extension artifacts and builds the SWIG bindings.